Tomb of Alexander the Great: Present location

 According to one legend, the body lies in a crypt beneath an early Christian church.

-In a 2011 episode of the National Geographic Channel television series Mystery Files, Andrew Chugg claimed that Alexander the Great's body was stolen from Alexandria, Egypt, by Venetian merchants who believed it to be that of Saint Mark the Evangelist.
-They smuggled the remains to Venice, where they were then venerated as Saint Mark the Evangelist in St Mark's Basilica.
-In an article in the Egyptology journal Kmt (fall 2020), Chugg showed that a 3rd century BC fragment of a high status Macedonian tomb found embedded in the foundations of St Mark's Basilica in Venice in 1960 is an exact fit as part of a tomb-casing for the sarcophagus in the British Museum, which was long venerated in Alexandria as Alexander's tomb.
+In a 2011 episode of the National Geographic Channel television series Mystery Files, Andrew Chugg claimed that Alexander the Great's body was rebranded into Saint Mark the Evangelist and the tomb turned into a church by 392 AD to both save his remains and tomb while also christanizing them.
+The remains were then stolen from Alexandria, Egypt, in 828 AD by Venetian merchants who believed it to be that of Saint Mark the Evangelist, as the Caliph Al-Ma'mun had ordered the demolition of the church in order to recover building materials for new mosques.
+The merchants smuggled the remains to Venice, where they were then venerated as Saint Mark the Evangelist in St Mark's Basilica.
+In an article in the Egyptology journal Kmt (fall 2020), Chugg showed that a 3rd century BC fragment of a high status Macedonian tomb found embedded in the foundations of St Mark's Basilica in Venice in 1960 is an exact fit as part of a tomb-casing for the Sarcophagus of Nectanebo II in the British Museum, which was long venerated in Alexandria as Alexander's tomb.

-The 2014 discovery of a large Alexander-era tomb at Kasta Tomb in Amphipolis in the region of Macedonia, Greece, once again led to speculation about Alexander's final resting place.
-Some have speculated that it was built for Alexander but not used due to Ptolemy I Soter having seized the funeral cortege.
-Based on findings unearthed at the site, the excavation team argued that the tomb was a memorial dedicated to Alexander's lover Hephaestion.
+The 2014 discovery of a large Alexander-era tomb in Amphipolis in the region of Macedonia, Greece, once again led to speculation about Alexander's final resting place.
+Some have speculated that it was built for Alexander but was not used due to Ptolemy I Soter having seized the funeral cortege.
+Based on findings unearthed at the site, the excavation team argued that the tomb was a memorial dedicated to Alexander's friend Hephaestion.

-In 2019, a marble statue claimed to be of Alexander was found by Greek archaeologist Calliope Limneos-Papakosta in the Shallalat Gardens, which occupy the ancient royal quarter in Alexandria.
+In 2019, a marble statue purported to be of Alexander found by Greek archaeologist and director of the Hellenic Research Institute of Alexandrian Civilization, Calliope Limneos-Papakosta, in the Shallalat Gardens, which occupy the ancient royal quarter in Alexandria.
 In 2021, Egyptian officials claimed they had found Alexander the Great's tomb in Siwa Oasis, an urban area near the Libyan border with Egypt.
+In 2023, Limneos-Papakosta uncovered a statuette.

+In 2024, Egyptologist Christian de Vartavan published his Locating the Tomb and Body of Alexander the Great, in which he suggests that the body of Alexander may have been placed in the Eastern desert of Egypt to protect it from destruction.